silhouette99/shinySRT/README.md

 ![](image/content5-1.png)

 ShinySRT also incorporates deconvolution functionality, allowing the inference of cellular components within samples by integrating the expression matrix and metadata from single-cell transcriptomics.
 These results can be visualized within the interface.
 The deconvolution process is based on the DWLS (Doubly Weighted Least Squares) method utilized in [Giotto](https://giottosuite.readthedocs.io/en/latest/subsections/datasets/mouse_visium_brain.html).
+Please refer to [deconvolusion](docs/deconvolusion.md) for specific instructions.

 ![](image/content6-2.png)